 Running is an inherently environmentally friendly endeavor, given that the only requirements are a pair of running shoes and the motivation to get out the door.
 Despite already being “green,” there are numerous ways that runners can further reduce their carbon footprints.
 Listed below are tips for greening your run.

 Recycling is obviously a top priority for environmentally conscious consumers everywhere.
-Plastic water bottles, energy bar wrappers, and shoe boxes should all be properly recycled whenever possible.
+Plastic water bottles, energy bar wrappers, and shoe boxes should all be properly recycled, if possible.
 However, did you know that running shoes are recyclable, too?
 Most local running stores offer shoe recycling receptacles, and some will even provide a discount for people who bring in worn out running shoes.

 Many running-related items are made from materials that are difficult to recycle or undergo energy intensive processes during manufacturing.
 For instance, a frozen water bottle can double as a foam roller, while a used golf ball works wonders for relieving muscle tightness.
 Copy-cat recipes exist online for many sports nutrition products, as well.
 Besides being environmentally friendly, making your own products helps save money, too!